Al Rayan Bank UK: The acquisition of Islamic Bank of Britain by Masraf Al Rayan

-Billion pound bank

-In December 2016, Al Rayan Bank announced that the value of its retail and commercial asset book had passed the £1 billion mark for the first time.

 Rapid growth

 In 2016, the Al Rayan Bank was named as the third fastest growing bank in the UK by 'Bank League Tables 2017', a complete financial analysis of all 155 UK incorporated banks, published by Searchline Publishing.
+Commercial property finance increased by 44% to £396.5m in 2016 becoming the fastest growing element of Al Rayan Bank's property portfolio.
 This was followed in 2017 by the Bank posting record pre-tax profits of £8.2m and announcing that it had over 77,000 customers.

 Al Rayan Bank became the only UK Islamic bank to receive an official rating when global credit agency Moody's assigned a Aa3 deposit rating to Al Rayan Bank in November 2017.
 Later that month the Bank's previous CEO, Sultan Choudhury was appointed an OBE for his services to Islamic finance by His Royal Highness Prince William, Duke of Cambridge.

-Change of strategy
+New strategy

 In 2022 the Bank announced that it intended to become a financial institution which is focused on premier banking and property, mainly high value residential investments, to deliver a viable, resilient, Sharia compliant business.
 Al Rayan Bank said its existing retail banking business will be maintained, but will not be the primary focus in the future.

+This change of strategy was one of the reasons behind the Bank posting record profits for 2022.